Extended SQP Methods in Nonsmooth Difference Programming Applied to Problems with Variational Inequality Constraints: ESQM for Constrained Difference Programming

 Note that the convexity of $X$ and the fact that $x^k, x^k + d^k\in X$ ensure that $x^{k+1} \in X$.

-At the end of each iteration $k$, we update the penalty parameter $p_k$ in the following way.
-Compute first an approximation of the constraint violation as
+At the end of each iteration $k$, we update the penalty parameter $p_k$.
+The role of $p_k$ is to enforce the feasibility of the iterates (i.e., satisfying all constraints such that $\sum_{i\in\mathcal I} \max\{\varphi_i(x),0\} = 0$).
+We first compute an approximation of the constraint violation as

+Intuitively, a large violation $t^k$ suggests that $p_k$ is insufficient to enforce feasibility, necessitating an increase.
+However, for a given $p_k$, the current iterate $x^k$ is generally not an exact minimizer of the penalized problem \eqref{penalized_problem}.
+This inexactness complicates the assessment of whether $p_k$ is too small.
+We use the norm of the update direction, $\|d^k\|$, to measure this inexactness, since $d^k = 0$ corresponds to $x^k$ being a stationary point of \eqref{penalized_problem}.
+A smaller $\|d^k\|$ indicates that $x^k$ is close to a stationary point, meaning the constraint violation $t^k$ should be small.
+Conversely, a larger $\|d^k\|$ implies lower subproblem accuracy, and a larger $t^k$ can be temporarily tolerated.

-If $t^{k}$ exceeds a threshold, i.e., $t^k \ge c_p \|d_k\|$ for some preset parameter $c_p > 0$, the penalty parameter $p_{k+1}$ is increased; otherwise, it remains unchanged.
+Thus, we dynamically scale the threshold for $t^k$ relative to $\|d^k\|$.
+Specifically, if $t^{k}$ exceeds this threshold, i.e., $t^k \ge c_p \|d^k\|$ for a preset parameter $c_p > 0$, the penalty parameter $p_{k+1}$ is increased; otherwise, it remains unchanged.
+This relative thresholding is designed to increase $p_k$ when the penalization appears inadequate, helping to avoid excessively large penalty values in the early iterations.

 With these ingredients in hand, we are ready to design the desired algorithm of the ESQM type to solve the class of constrained difference programming problems \eqref{difference-programming}.
 From now on, Algorithm~\ref{alg:ESQM} described below is referred to as {\em CDP-ESQM}.

 In the rest of this section, we provide a detailed {\em convergence analysis} of CDP-ESQM in Algorithm~\ref{alg:ESQM}.
-Unless otherwise stated, our {\em standing assumptions} on the initial data of problem \eqref{difference-programming} are as formulated in Section~\ref{intro}, i.e., the set $X$ is closed and convex, the functions $g_0,g_1$ are of class ${\cal C}^{1,1}$, and the functions $h_0,h_1$ are prox-regular and Lipschitz continuous on $X$.
+Unless otherwise stated, our {\em standing assumptions} on the initial data of problem \eqref{difference-programming} are as formulated in Section~\ref{intro}, i.e., the set $X$ is closed and convex, the functions $g_i$ ($i \in \mathcal{I}$) are of class ${\cal C}^{1,1}$, and the functions $h_i$ ($i \in \mathcal{I}$) are prox-regular and Lipschitz continuous on $X$.
 The reader can observe that some of the results given below hold under more general assumptions.
-The main goal in what follows is to establish the {\em global convergence} of CDP-ESQM to a stationary point of \eqref{difference-programming} in the sense of Definition~\ref{def:critical-point}.
-Remembering that $d^k$ is a solution to the convex subproblem \eqref{direction_sub} and applying the subdifferential calculus rules of convex analysis for finite sums and maxima (see, e,g., \cite[Theorems~3.18, 3.27]{mordukhovich2023easy}) and the first-order optimality conditions from \cite[Theorem~7.15]{mordukhovich2023easy}, we arrive at the following result.
+The main goal in what follows is to establish the {\em global subsequential convergence} of CDP-ESQM to a stationary point of \eqref{difference-programming} in the sense of Definition~\ref{def:critical-point}.